 Two congenital forms of aplastic anemia are sometimes encountered, which belong to the rare blood diseases.

+Certainly, this is a congenital form of aplastic anemia.
 This anemia affects the red blood cell precursors in the bone marrow and tends to occur in infancy or childhood for the first time.
 Short stature and thumb abnormalities can be associated with this genetic syndrome.
 The diagnosis is made by the presence of a very low or absent reticulocyte count in the blood (immature red blood cells, stained) and an abnormal bone marrow biopsy showing an absence of the red blood cell line.
 Treatment is by blood transfusions and sometimes prednisone.

 The complete blood count in patients with aplastic anemia shows a “pancytopenia” meaning that there is a profound absence of the granulocytes among the white blood cells, a thrombocytopenia (platelet count far below 50,000 per micro liter), missing red blood cells and low or missing reticulocytes.
 The serum iron level is high.
-The bone marrow shows a lack of progenitor cells of all blood cell lines except for the pure red blood cell aplasia where the other cell lines are present and the white blood cell and platelet counts in the blood are normal.
+To clarify the bone marrow shows a lack of progenitor cells of all blood cell lines except for the pure red blood cell aplasia where the other cell lines are present and the white blood cell and platelet counts in the blood are normal.

 1. Merck Manual (Home edition): Anemia